kali-linex/linex/Documentation/networking/dsa/dsa.rst

 Link aggregation
 ----------------

-Link aggregation is implemented in the Linux networking stack by the bonding and team drivers, which are modeled as virtual, stackable network interfaces.
+Link aggregation is implemented in the Linex networking stack by the bonding and team drivers, which are modeled as virtual, stackable network interfaces.
 DSA is capable of offloading a link aggregation group (LAG) to hardware that supports the feature, and supports bridging between physical ports and LAGs,